-A profitable vacation rental carries a more risk, and more reward than a similar long-term rental.
+A profitable vacation rental carries more risk and more reward than a similar long-term rental.
 You’re not locking-in rent for up to a year or more, as you would with a long-term rental lease.
 Instead, you’re relying on market demand to fill a vacation property week after week, particularly during “high season”.

-The thrust behind this is our own Airbnb experience as guests.
-We’ve stayed at Airbnbs only a couple of times, but in each instance we enjoyed our stay and felt welcomed by our hosts.
+The thrust behind this is our own AirBNB experience as guests.
+We’ve stayed at AirBNBs only a couple of times, but in each instance, we enjoyed our stay and felt welcomed by our hosts.

-For my money, Airbnb beats the pants off just about any hermetically sealed hotel.
+For my money, AirBNB beats the pants off just about any hermetically sealed hotel.
 What can I say?
 It’s just plain nice to stay in a place with windows that open to fresh air.

-Why a Profitable Vacation Rental is a Smart Investment
+Why Airbnb Rentals Are a Smart Investment

-The key thing to recognize is that the forecast return on investment (ROI) does not factor-in the tax advantages of rentals.
+The key thing to recognize is that the forecast return on investment (ROI) does not factor in the tax advantages of rentals.
 With those bonuses added in (depreciation, business expense write-offs, and the new small business 20% deduction), overall ROI (or “cash on cash”) rises to a very healthy yield of about 33%.

-Historically, 4.75% is very good rate for a 30-year fixed mortgage on a rental property.
+Historically, 4.75% is a very good rate for a 30-year fixed mortgage on a rental property.
 Keep in mind: if you’re new to rental investments, there’s a half a point premium added to your rate.
 As of the writing of this post, I’d be looking at a rate of 5.25% on a property closed in late 2018.